 Glass Fibre has roughly comparable mechanical properties to other Fibres such as polymers and carbon Fibre.
 Although not as rigid as carbon Fibre, it is much cheaper and significantly less brittle when used in composites.
-Glass Fibres are agent therefore used as reinforcing а for many polymer products; to form a very strong and relatively lightweight Fibre-reinforced polymer (FRP) composite material called glass-reinforced plastic (GRP), also popularly known as "Fibreglass".
+Glass Fibres are therefore a reinforcing used as agent many polymer products; to form a very strong and relatively lightweight Fibre-reinforced polymer (FRP) composite material called glass-reinforced plastic (GRP), also popularly known as "Fibreglass".
 This material contains little or no air or gas, is more dense, and is a much poorer thermal insulator than is glass wool.